-The CodeHS Web Design and Development Course is intended to teach students the fundamentals of web design and development in a project-based learning environment.
+The South Carolina Fundamentals of Web Page Design and Development with Certification Prep course is intended to teach students the fundamentals of web design and development in a project-based learning environment.
 Students will learn the basic elements of web development, such as web hosting, creating HTML/CSS files, and incorporating Javascript into HTML files.
-Over the school year, students will collaboratively and independently design, develop, and implement functional and responsive web pages using these foundational skills.
+Over the course of the school year, students will collaboratively and independently design, develop and implement functional and responsive web pages using these foundational skills.